kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 A good summary is probably at least a paragraph in length.
 -->

-This KEP proposes adding topology support to volume snapshots in Kubernetes by extending the `VolumeSnapshotContentSpec` object with an immutable `AccessibleTopology` field and enforcing topology compatibility when restoring volumes from snapshots.
+This KEP proposes adding topology support to volume snapshots in Kubernetes by extending the `VolumeSnapshotContentSpec` object with an immutable `NodeAffinity` field and enforcing topology compatibility when restoring volumes from snapshots.
 Currently, volume snapshots lack any topology information, creating a gap that prevents topology-aware scheduling and features.

 The enhancement has two parts.
 First, topology information will be added to volume snapshot contents by returning the topology in the CSI `CreateSnapshotResponse` and stored in the resulting `VolumeSnapshotContent`.
+Second, topology enforcement ensures that volumes restored from snapshots are provisioned in compatible topologies:
-Second, an out-of-tree scheduler plugin (in `kubernetes-sigs/scheduler-plugins`) will enforce that when a PVC references a snapshot as its data source with `WaitForFirstConsumer` volume binding, the scheduler only selects nodes whose topology is compatible with the snapshot's `AccessibleTopology`.
-This ensures that the resulting volume is provisioned in a topology where the snapshot data is accessible, preventing provisioning failures or silent data inaccessibility.
+- For `WaitForFirstConsumer` volume binding: an out-of-tree scheduler plugin (in `kubernetes-sigs/scheduler-plugins`) will filter nodes whose topology is incompatible with the snapshot's `NodeAffinity`, ensuring the selected node leads to provisioning in a compatible topology.
+- For `Immediate` volume binding: the external-provisioner will intersect the snapshot's `NodeAffinity` with the StorageClass's `AllowedTopologies` to select a compatible topology for provisioning.

+This prevents provisioning failures or silent data inaccessibility regardless of volume binding mode.

 ## Motivation